All Episodes

 That's absolutely necessary.

-And that's what this Congressman Ashbrook did from Ohio when he ran against Nixon because he felt Nixon was moving too too far to the left in 1972.
+And that's what this Congressman Ashbrook did from Ohio when he ran against Nixon because he felt Nixon was moving too far to the left in 1972.

-But that's why it's absolutely critical it doesn't matter if these are losing battles.
+It doesn't matter if these are losing battles.

 They're not interested in working with the other side to make things happen.